KSou799/Urban-Circular-Hack-Helsinki-2025/README.md

 | **19:00** | **22.68** | **Daily peak** |
 | 21:00 | 17.09 | Load easing |

 This isn't just expensive — it's a growing infrastructure problem.
 EV adoption and electrified heating mean demand peaks are intensifying.
-One study projects peak power demand in the greater Helsinki region could rise **179% between 2020 and 2030** (Wanne, 2025).
+One study projects peak power demand in the greater Helsinki region could rise **179% between 2020 and 2030**.
 FlexiCity simulates what happens when flexible loads get smarter about *when* they run.

 ---